-The weather station that applies to a particular contract is indicated in Part1 K of the Schedule to the Contract.
+The weather station that applies to a particular contract is indicated in the Schedule, part 1K to the Contract.

 The tables that follow here show the thresholds for air temperature, precipitation and wind speed.
 It is envisaged that the three weather events referred to above will be the norm on most projects and that the thresholds in the tables that follow relate to those events; however, additional weather measurements may be added to this list for particular projects, if required.